 \citet{SL22quantile} considered again the null hypothesis $H_{k, c}^n$ in \eqref{eq:Hnkc}, and proposed analogously to use the supremum of the Fisher randomization $p$-value over all possible sharp null hypotheses satisfying $H_{k, c}^n$.
 To make it computationally feasible, \citet{SL22quantile} utilized a stratified rank score statistic of the following form:

-where $\bs{z}_s$ and $\bs{y}_s$ denote the treatment assignment and outcome vectors corresponding to stratum $s$, and $t_s(\cdot, \cdot)$ is a rank score statistic defined as in \eqref{eq:rank_score}, i.e., $\phi_s$ is a increasing function for all $s$ and ties in ranking will be broken by randomly shuffled ordering of units.
+where $\bs{z}_s$ and $\bs{y}_s$ denote the treatment assignment and outcome vectors corresponding to stratum $s$, and $t_s(\cdot, \cdot)$ is a rank score statistic defined as in \eqref{eq:rank_score}, i.e., $\phi_s$ is an increasing function for all $s$ and ties in ranking will be broken by randomly shuffled ordering of units.
 The resulting $p$-value from \citet{SL22quantile} has the following form:

-In \eqref{eq:p_SL}, $\tilde{G}(\cdot)$ is well-defined because $\tilde{t}(\bs{Z}, \bs{y})$ is distribution free under the SCRE, and $\mathcal{H}_{k,c}^n$ is defined as in Section \ref{sec:review_drawback}. \citet{SL22quantile} showed that the optimization for $\tilde{p}^n_{k,c}$ can be transformed into instances of the multiple-choice knapsack problem, and can be efficiently solved either exactly or conservatively.
-However, the $p$-value in \eqref{eq:p_SL} can be overly conservative due to the same reason as discussed in Section \ref{sec:review_drawback}, despite the advantage of simultaneously valid inference across all effect quantiles.
-Specifically, the $p$-value in \eqref{eq:p_SL} considers the worst-case scenario where units with large effects are all assigned to the treated group, which is unlikely due to randomization.
+In \eqref{eq:p_SL}, {\rev $\tilde{G}(\cdot)$ does not vary with $\bs{y}$ due to the distribution free property of the rank-based statistic in \eqref{eq:strat_rank_score}, i.e., $\tilde{t}(\bs{Z}, \bs{y})\sim \tilde{t}(\bs{Z}, \bs{y}')$ under the SCRE for any $\bs{y}, \bs{y}'\in \mathbb{R}^n$,} and $\mathcal{H}_{k,c}^n$ is defined as in Section \ref{sec:review_drawback}. \citet{SL22quantile} showed that the optimization for $\tilde{p}^n_{k,c}$ can be transformed into instances of the multiple-choice knapsack problem, and can be efficiently solved either exactly or conservatively.
+However, the $p$-value in \eqref{eq:p_SL} can be overly conservative due to the same reason as discussed in Section \ref{sec:review_drawback}.
+That is, it considers the worst-case scenario where units with large effects are all assigned to treatment, which is unlikely due to randomization.